frankschoeman/Godot-ComicShader/README.md

 # Godot-Comic Shader
 ![Preview](https://i.postimg.cc/rwJVZXh9/kyubuscomicshader5.jpg)

-Work in progress Comic / Cell / Toon shader for the Godot game engine version 4.x.
+Comic / Cell / Toon shader for the Godot game engine version 4.x.
 Supports upto 3 inputs to determine colour.
 Reacts to scene light and shadowcasting.
 Soft or hard banding, rimlight and the option for a half-tone texture between colours.

 |Shader Files     |Description|